Svamsi2006/intrest_calculator/README.md

 License
 This project is owned by Vamsi Siva Ganesh Seelam.
 All rights reserved.
 For inquiries regarding usage or distribution, please contact the owner.

-Contact
-For feedback or issues, reach out to Vamsi Siva Ganesh Seelam at [insert contact information if available].